Antonio M. Fernández

+Antonio Manuel Fernández (January 17, 1902 – November 7, 1956) was a United States representative from New Mexico, elected to seven consecutive terms from 1942 to 1956.

+Early life and career

-Antonio Manuel Fernández (January 17, 1902 – November 7, 1956) was a United States representative from New Mexico.
-He was born in Springer, New Mexico, where he attended the public schools, and Highlands University, Las Vegas, New Mexico.
-He received law training at Cumberland University, Lebanon, Tennessee, and was a court reporter for the eighth judicial district of New Mexico in 1925–1930.
+Fernandez was born in Springer, New Mexico, where he attended the public schools, and Highlands University, Las Vegas, New Mexico.
+He received law training at Cumberland University, Lebanon, Tennessee, and was a court reporter for the eighth judicial district of New Mexico from 1925 to 1930.
 Later, he was admitted to the bar in 1931 and commenced practice in Raton, New Mexico.

 He was the assistant district attorney of the eighth judicial district in 1933 and practiced law in Santa Fe, New Mexico, in 1934.